 “She looked great and she’s still the most electrifying performer I’ve ever had the pleasure to work with.” – Louis Basil, conductor for Judy’s 1965 Sahara shows.

-December 16, 1926: The final night of six-night engagement for Judy and her sisters (as “The Gumm Sisters”) at Loew’s State Theatre in Los Angeles, California.
+December 16, 1926: The final night of a six-night engagement for Judy and her sisters (as “The Gumm Sisters”) at Loew’s State Theatre in Los Angeles, California.
 The sisters were part of the Meglin Kiddie act which in turn performed as part of the “Twinkletoe Kiddie Revue” (as “100 Clever Children”) in conjunction with the latest Colleen Moore film, Twinkletoes.

 December 16, 1931: Frances (Judy) performed at the Kiwanis Club Meeting which took place at the I.O.O.F.
 Hall in her family’s hometown of Lancaster, California.